asheredia/deep-amc-radioml/README.md

 | ResNet1D | 158K | 53.07 | 2.88 | 347 | No |
 | **Transformer** | **289K** | **34.98** | **1.48** | **671** | **No** |

 > The Transformer achieves the lowest MFLOPs and second-highest throughput despite having the most parameters.
-It is a direct consequence of its non-recurrent and fully parallelizable architecture.
+It reflects a direct consequence of its non-recurrent and fully parallelizable architecture.

 ### Overall Test Accuracy (all SNRs)